Sister city: North America

 Town twinning begins for a variety of reasons.
 Generally, partner towns have similar demographics and size.
 They may arise from business connections, travel, similar industries, diaspora communities, or shared history.
-For example, the partnership between Portland, Oregon, and Bologna, Italy, arose from shared industries in biotechnology and education, and a "similar attitude towards food", whereas Chicago's link with Warsaw, Poland began with Chicago's historic Polish community.
+For example, the partnership between Portland, Oregon and Bologna, Italy arose from shared industries in biotechnology and education, and a "similar attitude towards food," whereas Chicago's link with Warsaw, Poland began with Chicago's historic Polish community.
 The twinning of Indianapolis with Monza, Italy, is due to both cities' long association with auto racing.
+Or in the case of Atlanta and Tbilisi, the two cities twinned over their shared status as a capital of Georgia.

 A twin towns program was instituted in the United States in 1956 when President Dwight D. Eisenhower proposed a citizen diplomacy initiative.
 Sister Cities International (SCI) was originally a program of the National League of Cities, but it became a separate corporation in 1967 due to the growth and popularity of the program.

 Twin town cultural events include the annual National Cherry Blossom Festival in Washington, D.C., honoring Washington's twin relationship with Tokyo City.
 Many twinned towns developed business agreements with their partners.
 For example, Vermont's Ben & Jerry's Ice Cream company opened a factory in the Republic of Karelia in Russia and offered the same profit-sharing plan to its Russian employees.

+South America

 Asia

+China's sister city relationships are managed by the Chinese People's Association for Friendship with Foreign Countries, a united front organization.
+Sister city initiatives are an increasingly widespread mechanism for Chinese public diplomacy.
+From the early 2000s until 2024, the number of China's sister city relationships doubled.
+More than one-third of Chinese sister city relationships are with sister cities in the east Asia Pacific region.